ELowry/EL-Gallery/el-gallery/readme.txt

 Your gallery shortcodes will automatically be updated to EL-Galleries !

 == Changelog ==

+= Version 1.2.7 =
+* Created custom icon font with more loading icons and lighter files.

 = Version 1.2.6a =
 * Fixed error in FontAwsome.